Many of our guests here at

 Pixie is black & white and Fairy is brown and white and they are playful and inquisitive.

-Both these goats have had babies this summer, 2009, and you can see pictures of them below.
+Both these goats have had babies in summer 2009, and you can see pictures of them below.

 He has a sweet temperament and gets along with people and other goats.